Personal Immigration

 If you are in the UK with permission as a proposed civil partner or were granted leave pending the outcome of family court or divorce proceedings then, exceptionally, you can apply for leave to remain as a civil partner from within the UK.

-Working in the UK on a Civil Partner Visa
+21. Bringing Children on a UK Civil Partner Visa

 Civil Partner Visa holders have a full right to work in the UK.